-TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

-D74333-P68092 KEEP THIS PORTION FOR YOUR RECORDS DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
-ITERUM THERAPEUTICS PLC The Board of Directors recommends you vote FOR all the nominees listed below and FOR proposals 2, 3 and 4: To elect, by separate resolutions, the two nominees for Class I directors listed below, each to serve for a three-year term expiring at the 2025 annual general meeting of shareholders (Proposal No. For Against Abstain 1): 1.
-1a.
-Mark Chin 1b.
-David G. Kelly For Against Abstain To ratify, in a non-binding vote, the appointment of KPMG as our independent registered public accounting firm for our fiscal year ending December 31, 2022, and to authorize the board of directors, acting through the audit committee, to set the independent registered public accounting firm's remuneration (Proposal No. 2). the board of directors, acting through the audit committee, to set the independent registered public accounting time mumor or URGA year ending December 31, 2022, and to authorize in the board of directors determining.
-In its sole discretion, that a reverse share split ending the Descent Set (1), a reverse that are split (1), a reverse 3.
-To approve a share option exchange program whereby certain share options granted to eligible employees are exchanged on a one-for-one basis for new share options granted with an exercise price equal to the fair market value of our ordinary shares on the date of grant (Proposal No. 4).
-Note: If any other matters properly come before the meeting or any adjournment thereof, the person(s) named in this proxy will vote in their discretion in accordance with applicable law or nie Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS: D84661-P66092 XEEP THIS PORTION FOR YOUR RECORDS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION ONLY THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+ITERUM THERAPEUTICS PLC The Board of Directors recommends you vote FOR all the nominees listed below and FOR proposals 2, 3 and 4: To elect, by separate resolutions, the two nominees for Cass I directors listed below, each to serve for a three-year term expiring at the 2025 annual general meeting of shareholders (Proposal No. For Against Abstain 1): 1a.
+Mark Chin 15.
+Devid G. Kelly For Against Abstain To relify, in a non-binding vote, the appointment of XMMB as our independent registered public accounting firm for our focal year ending becamber 31, 2022, and to authorize the based of directors, adding through the audit committee, to set the independent registered public accounting firm's remuneration (Proposal No. 2).
+In the source or encours, exing orregin de laud commande, to at the independent registered publics ecoursing items remaintered in (5).
+The sporture, bundle table documents in the source of direction determining, in its laud discription, that is never to have split is necessary for the Company to comply with the minimum 51.00 per trate requirement publicant is tabled at Linfo (14, a consolidation of the company to the Mompany to comply with the minimum 51.00 per trate requirement publicant is tabled at Linfo (14, a consolidation of the company to the Company to the Company term 50 of the interest of 0.00 (command interling) and its laude at Linfo (14, a consolidation of the company to comply with the under split and exclosidation of the company term 50 of the consolidation of the company term 50 of the company term 50 of the company term 50 of the consolidation of the company term 50 4.
+To approve a share option exchange program whereby certain share options granted to eligible encloyees are exchanged on a one-for-one basis for new share options granted with an exercise price equal to the fair market value of our ordinary shares of the date of grant (Propolal No. 4).
+Note: If any other matters properly come before the meeting or any adjournment thereof, the person(s) named in this proxy will note in their discretion in accordance with applicable law or rule.
+Presse sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, secutor, administrator, or other foluciary, stesse give full title as such.
 Joint owners should each sign personally.
-All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+All holders must sign if a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature (PLEASE SIGN WITHIN BOX) Signature (Joint Owners) Date Date